Course Outline

 Requirements

-While prior experience in software development or basic technical knowledge is not strictly required, such background can enhance understanding of the concepts for government professionals.
+While experience in software development or basic technical knowledge is not strictly required, such background would be beneficial for a deeper understanding of the concepts.
+This alignment with technical expertise can enhance effectiveness and efficiency, particularly in projects for government use.

 14 Hours